Agency Program Links

 Deputy Assistant Secretary of the Air Force, Environment, Safety and Occupational Health – Office responsible for providing guidance, direction, and oversight on all matters pertaining to the formulation, review, and execution of Air Force plans, policies, programs, and budgets related to environment, safety, and occupational health.

-Air Force Center for Engineering & the Environment – Provides Air Force leaders with the comprehensive expertise they need to protect, preserve, restore, develop and sustain our nation's environmental and installation resources
+Air Force Civil Engineer Center (AFCEC) – Provides Air Force leaders with the comprehensive expertise they need to protect, preserve, restore, develop and sustain our nation's environmental and installation resources.

 Edwards Air Force Base Environmental Management – As home of the Air Force Flight Test Center, focuses focuses on helping the flight testers maintain access to the unique physical environment the desert provides for flight testing and other operations, while not upsetting the delicate balance of the desert ecosystem.